Classification of Dental Cements

 Answer:

-Calcium hydroxide
+Calcium Hydroxide

-It is a relatively weak cement
+Calcium Hydroxide is a relatively weak cement

-Calcium hydroxide Uses:
+Calcium Hydroxide Uses:

 • For direct pulp capping